abstractmachine/interaction-design-tools/README.md

 <https://id.unity.com/account/new>

+You can use any one of the free tiers, either student or free.
+There is no need for you to sign up for a "pro" account.

 Always install whichever version of Unity you prefer via the "Unity Hub".

 <https://unity3d.com/fr/get-unity/download>

-**Ignore the "Choose your version of Unity" button** and instead install your preferred version of Unity directy from within this "Unity Hub".
+Important: **Ignore the "Choose your version of Unity" button** and instead install your preferred version of Unity directy from within this "Unity Hub".
 It will allow you to add and/or remove the various (large) components of your Unity installation at a later date, depending on the platform(s) you are targetting.

 Open Unity Hub on your computer and login to your account.
 From this hub, download the latest `LTS` version of Unity. `LTS` is the "Long Term Support" version of Unity and will last for at least two-years, i.e. the length of a masters programme.
-Current we are using Unity 2020.3.x.
+Currently we are using Unity 2020.3.x.
 The last number is just bug fixes and is compatible with any other 2020.3.x release.

 *Special note:* constantly, always, without fail, someone will ask: "Isn't Unreal better than Unity?", "I read that Unreal is better than Unity", or "But I saw this YouTube video that says...", and so on.
 So: *tell me*, is it better?
 Yes, if you insist.
 But also: no, it isn't.
 Or, maybe.
 Or, whatever.
 Ask someone else.
 It's usually the wrong question.
 Unreal is not "better".
 It is "different", even if there is an overlap and they are definitely competitors.
 Unreal is awesome for cinematic immersive 3D world explorations.
 The latest Meta Human stuff is incredible, but Character Creator 3 works with Unity, so maybe it isn't that incredible after all.
 We'll see.
+Again, wrong question.
 Some people think it's easier to learn Unreal; many people think it's actually harder.
-Unity is ok to good for *some* of the things Unreal does really well, but is usually better because it does everything else, especially if you want to make 2D interactive games or experiences.
+All those people are right or wrong, depending on who you ask.
+We use Uniy for a bunch of stuff Unreal doesn't doesn't do as well.
+Does that make Unity better than Unreal?
+No. Next question. *What?
+You want a better answer?
+Hmmmm… Unity is ok to good for *some* of the things Unreal does really well, but is usually better for our needs because it does everything else, especially if you want to make 2D interactive games or experiences.
 But for 2D game design you can find a gazillion other alternatives.
-And there is always Godot, and even the cool 2D-oriented [P5.Play](https://molleindustria.github.io/p5.play/) plugin for P5 by none other than [Molleindustria](http://www.molleindustria.org).
-I don't know.
+And there is always Godot, and even the cool 2D-oriented [P5.Play](https://molleindustria.github.io/p5.play/) plugin for P5 by none other than the amazingly-awesome [Molleindustria](http://www.molleindustria.org).
+So, final word: I don't know.
 Maybe you should ask better questions.

 ## Cinema 4D
 We use Cinema 4D for creating speculative scenarios, world building, and exploring narrative through 3D.
 It is not the ideal tool for CAD-style design of physical objects.